-It's a Pain to be Sick on Vacationby Adrienne Krock, staff writer
+It's a Pain to be Sick on Vacationby Adrienne Krock, contributing writer

 Sometimes even Disney magic cannot keep our families from becoming sick.
 It’s no fun being sick any time, much less when on vacation!
 But once in a while, reality storms into our fantasies and we have to deal with sick kids on vacation.
 This week we asked our Parenting Panel: What to do when a little one falls ill and you are away on a Disney vacation?